etukozoglu/dream-team-cust/dt-database/README.md

 # Dream Team - PostgreSQL Database Setup

 ## Project Overview
-This project involves setting up the PostgreSQL database for the "Dream Team" initiative, which stores customer account request information.
+This part involves setting up the PostgreSQL database for the "Dream Team" project, which stores customer request information.
 The database is used by the backend service to persist data collected from the frontend form.

 ## Features
 - Storage of customer account request details.